HomeLatest NewsEnterprise ITIBM received 9,043 patents in 2017 including 1,400 in AI

 Preferred Source of Google

-Global giant IBM said that it received a 9,043 patents in 2017, marking the company’s 25th consecutive year of U.S. leadership and crossing the 100,000-patent milestone.
+Global technology giant IBM said that it received a 9,043 patents in 2017, marking the company’s 25th consecutive year of U.S. leadership and crossing the 100,000-patent milestone.
 The new patents were granted to a diverse group of more than 8,500 IBM researchers, engineers, scientists and designers in 47 different U.S. states and 47 countries.

 The US-based firm said as more and more enterprises conduct business on the cloud, in 2017, IBM received more than 1,900 cloud patents, including a patent for a system that uses unstructured data about world or local events to forecast cloud resource needs.
-The system can monitor data sources – including news feeds, network statistics, weather reports and social networks – to identify where and how cloud resources should be allocated to meet demand.
+The system can monitor data sources – including news feeds, statistics, weather reports and social networks – to identify where and how cloud resources should be allocated to meet demand.

 Another set of innovations helps solve one of artificial intelligence’s current limits: lack of personalisation, which can hinder how AI communicates with people.
 Among the 1,400 AI patents IBM were granted in 2017 is a patent for a system that can help AI analyze and mirror a user’s speech patterns to improve communication between AI and humans.